WilmingtonGroup/sanity-plugin-workflow-phoenix/README.md

 > This is a **Sanity Studio v3** plugin.

+# To setup

+To run watch:
+yarn plugin-kit link-watch

 # Sanity Workflow Demo Plugin Example

 With Sanity Studio you can [customize your content tools to support arbitrary workflows like assignment and content pipelines](https://www.sanity.io/docs/custom-workflows).